 Mr. Peter Bonadonna, EMT-P

 Mr. Peter Bonadonna has been certified as a NYS EMT since 1978 and a Paramedic since 1982.
 He has 26 years of full-time experience in urban/metropolitan EMS.
 Peter is currently the Administrative Chief Paramedic at Monroe Ambulance, a proprietary ambulance service, in Rochester, New York.
 Peter has been teaching advanced EMTs in the Rochester region since 1984.
 He has been recognized by the American Heart Association, NYS Department of Health Educator of Excellence Award, The Safety Council of Rochester, and he is the only non-nurse to be honored by the Emergency Nurses Association for his work in EMS and teaching.
 In January 2001, Peter was awarded a Citation of Valor by the Greece Police Department Benevolent Association for his assistance in the care of an injured police officer.
 Peter is a member of the National Association of EMS Educators and has additional certifications including Marriott’s Cardiology, Cardiovascular Credentialing International, Certified EECP Therapist, Certified MICP, ACLS and BTLS Instructor.
+Peter brings an unparalleled understanding of pre-hospital care management and EMS training to the In 2Min or Less!® curriculum.
+His cognitive and pragmatic understanding of the pre-hospital care literature adds an invaluable dimension to In 2Min or Less!® that has impressed our Athletic Trainer, Paramedic, AMP, and Neurosurgeon participants alike.

 Mr. Peter McCabe, MS, ATC